swiftlang/swift-evolution/proposals/0269-implicit-self-explicit-capture.md

 Note: weak capture of 'self' here does not enable implicit 'self'.
 ```

-If either of the two above notes are present, we will not offer the usual fix-its for resolving this error, since the code inserted would be erroneous.
+If either of the two above notes is present, we will not offer the usual fix-its for resolving this error, since the code inserted would be erroneous.

 ## Source compatibility